 Blow the horn in Gibeah, and the trumpet in Ramah Here "horn" and "trumpet" mean the same thing.
 This command is given to the people of Gibeah and Ramah to emphasize that the enemy is coming.
 (See: Doublet (p.234)) (See: Doublet (p.234)) Sound a battle cry at Beth Aven: 'We will follow you, Benjamin!'
 Here "Benjamin" represents the soldiers from the tribe of Benjamin.
 This may be a request for them to lead the people into battle.
 But modern versions make various attempts to interpret this expression.
 (See: Synecdoche (p.
-280)) (See: Synecdoche (p.280)) Beth Aven This was a city on the border between the northern kingdom of Israel and the tribe of Benjamin in the southern kingdom.
+281)) (See: Synecdoche (p.281)) Beth Aven This was a city on the border between the northern kingdom of Israel and the tribe of Benjamin in the southern kingdom.
 See how you translated this in Hosea 4:15.
 (See: How to Translate Names (p.247)) (See: How to Translate Names (p.247)) Among the tribes of Israel I have declared what is certain to happen Alternate translation: "I will do to the tribes of Israel what I have declared" General Information:

-Yahweh is talking about Judah and Israel.
 The leaders of Judah are like those who move a boundary stone To "move a boundary stone" refers to moving the landmark that marked the border of some property, which was a crime under Israelite law.
-(See: Simile (p.275)) (See: Simile (p.275)) I will pour my wrath on them like water Yahweh's wrath against Judah will be like a large stream of water that destroys them.
+(See: Simile (p.276)) (See: Simile (p.276)) I will pour my wrath on them like water Yahweh's wrath against Judah will be like a large stream of water that destroys them.
 In the scriptures, emotions and moral qualities are often spoken of as if they were liquids.
-(See: Metaphor (p.256)) (See: Metaphor (p.256)) Ephraim is crushed; he is crushed in judgment If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+(See: Metaphor (p.256)) (See: Metaphor (p.256)) If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 This statement is made twice for emphasis.
 Here "Ephraim" refers to the people of the northern kingdom of Israel.
 Alternate translation: "I will punish the people of Israel severely" (See: [[rc:///ta/man/translate/figs-synecdoche]] and Active or Passive (p.223)) (See: Parallelism (p.267)) walked after idols Here "walked" represents the idea of worshiping.
 (See: Metaphor (p.256)) (See: Metaphor (p.256)) idols The Hebrew word translated here as "idols" is uncertain in its meaning, and is translated by modern versions in many different ways.
 General Information:

-Yahweh is talking about Judah and Israel.
 I will be like a moth to Ephraim, and like rot to the house of Judah A moth on a piece of wool and rot in a piece of wood are both destructive.
 Yahweh will destroy both nations.
-(See: Simile (p.275)) (See: Simile (p.275)) moth & rot These two terms are translated in various ways because the meaning of the Hebrew word is either very broad or it is uncertain.
+(See: Simile (p.276)) (See: Simile (p.276)) moth & rot These two terms are translated in various ways because the meaning of the Hebrew word is either very broad or it is uncertain.
 When Ephraim saw his sickness, and Judah saw his wound Both Ephraim (the northern kingdom of Israel) and Judah (the southern kingdom of Israel) realized that they were in danger.
 (See: Metaphor (p.256)) (See: Metaphor (p.256)) then Ephraim went to Assyria, and Judah sent messengers to the great king Ephraim and Judah asked Assyria for help instead of asking Yahweh for help.
 "Great king" was a title for the king of Assyria.
 But he was not able Here "he" refers to the king of Assyria.
-General Information: